THE DIGITAL CURRENCY CHALLENGE

 “We’re always looking for new ways to find the highest potential startups for our accelerator,” says Mike Bott, General Manager of the Brandery.
 “We think that Cdling Rated Referrals will be a great additional datapoint to help our team identify the best possible companies for our program.”

-The Brandery is a seed stage venture accelerator, which has been ranked as one of the top 15 programs in the United States the past two years.
-They run a three-month-long program in Cincinnati, Ohio focused on turning your great idea into a successful, brand-driven start-up.
+The Brandery is a seed stage venture accelerator, which has been ranked as one of the top 15 programs in the United States the past two years. (update April 2014 - they are now in the top 10!)
+They run a four-month-long program in Cincinnati, Ohio focused on turning your great idea into a successful, brand-driven start-up.
 Leveraging the regional strengths of design and marketing, The Brandery aims to give startups an edge in both user experience and user acquisition.
 Started in 2010, they have graduated 25 companies.
 The 2013 cohort will include 10 companies, with each receiving $20,000 in seed funding, mentorship, and the opportunity to pitch to angel investors and venture capitalists at the end of the program.
 More details can be found here.

 Cincinnati, Ohio, one of the Top 5 Consumer Marketing regions in the world.
 Cincinnati is home to 10 Fortune 500 Headquarters including Procter & Gamble, Kroger, and Macy’s.
 The region is also the home of leading marketing, branding, design and advertising service companies such as Possible Worldwide, LPK, Landor, and Nielsen.
 Cincinnati has one of the largest collections of Brand and Consumer Marketing talent in the world.